aslcerenhzr/UserPostManagement/backend/README.md

 # User & Post Management App

-A simple Node.js/TypeScript backend (can be JSON-server or custom API) for users and posts.
+A simple Node.js/TypeScript backend for users and posts.

 ## Features
 - CRUD endpoints for users and posts